a picture of a tidy bunch of asparagus used to elaborate on the health benefits and uses

 an image of cooked asparagus that is often eaten for its nutritional value.

-It Serves as a nutraceutical due to its vitamins, minerals, and fiber content.
+It serves as a nutraceutical due to its vitamins, minerals, and fiber content.
 Its natural fiber additionally acts as a prebiotic.

 Antidiabetic potential– methanolic extract of A. officinalis extract was able to reduce blood sugar levels, improve weight, and increase serum insulin levels in rat models.
 250 and 500 mg/kg per day of extract orally for 28 days.
 The bioactive molecules were thought to act through stimulating the pancreas to synthesize, secrete, and store insulin.
 Hafizur 2012

 Anti-inflammatory and analgesic potential– methanolic extracts improved inflammatory lesions and rheumatoid factors.
 It also elicited analgesic effects in rat models linked to its saponin content, believed to work through antagonizing endogenous pain mediators like bradykinins, histamine, and serotonin.
-Hassan 2007

 Antioxidant potential– In an in vitro study, ethanolic and aqueous extracts containing phenolic acids and rutin demonstrated increased antioxidant capacity (FRAP and ABTS).
-Comakli 2023

 Antihypertensive potential– enzymatic hydrolyzed stem extract showed inhibition activity of ACE enzymes in hypertensive-induced rats.
 The compound isolated with this activity was 2’-hydroxynicotianamine.
 This was confirmed through reduced formation of hippuric acid and a significant reduction in systolic blood pressure.
 Sanae 2013